-Scalable: up to thousands of classes and gigabytes of data.
+Scalable: tens of thousands of classes and gigabytes of data.

 Very fast: 100-20000 images/s, depending of hardware, image size and net complexity.
-Optionally, for even greater speed, the CPU code can run on multiple cores and use manually optimized SSE or AVX code.
+Optionally, for even greater speed, the CPU code can run on multiple cores and use manually optimized NEON, SSE, AVX or AVX2 code.

 Adaptable: the only requirement for learning a new task is a training dataset with labeled images.

-Small memory footprint: less than 2MB for the executable and from 0.1MB to 15MB for the DNN model.
+Small memory footprint: less than 2MB for the executable and from 0.1MB for the DNN model.